sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

    />
    ```

-- Hosted microcopy are then merged with the default microcopy in
+- Hosted microcopy is then merged with the default microcopy in
   _ServerApp_ component.
   ```jsx
   export const ServerApp = props => {